How to Cook Beans that are Tender, Creamy, and Nearly Perfect

 Nicole

 Brilliant!
 Have used this recipe to cook beans twice now.
 Once with cannelini beans and once with canario beans.
 The texture/tenderness of the beans are perfectly creamy without falling apart.
 I did have to raise my oven temp to 300-320 degrees and they were done within 2 hours.
-Thank you!
+Thank you!5 stars

 melissa